prashant-newway/Etl-data-pipeline-pyspark-aws/readme.md

 requires spark java connector to use spark in mysql db .

+From line 426
-#Analytics and metric data for transaction sales people's financials and customer buying behaviour
-#customer total spend per month -> if downward then ways to attract
-# top performer based on total transactions per month.
+Analytics and metric data for transaction sales people's financials and customer buying behaviour customer total spend per month -> if downward then ways to attract top performer based on total transactions per month.

+437 main.py -> mart sql transform write -> database write where data type in mysql of table customers data type was wrong so changed datatype in schema from date to varcahr 7 to accomodate only year month

+creating same for transactions data mart

+after all of this -> deleting from local

+more try except or error dealing can be done

+write requirements of softwares and major dependencies used to do it in local